Book 4 in the Task Force Hawaii Series

 She glanced at him from the corner of her eye.
-“So, we are calling it serial?”
+“So, we are calling it a serial?”

 He nodded.
 “Just not to the press yet.
 I want to keep a lid on this.
 They seemed to have missed the connection with the other three.
 It has given us a little time to play catch up.”

 “I want you to head this one up.”

-For a long moment, she said nothing because the words didn’t register.
-When they did, she turned her head and looked at him.
+For a long moment, she said nothing because his words didn’t register.
+When Cat realized what he had said, she turned her head to look at him.
 He must have noticed her attention because he glanced at her.

 “You want me to take over the case?
 This is a serial, boss.”